andrebergvind/big-tech-financial-analysis/README.md

 - The dashboard primarily relies on historical financial data between 2009 and 2022 and cannot predict future company performance but merely provide a picture of recent financial health.

-- External macroeconomic events such as inflation, interest rate changes, COVID-19 impacts, and geopolitical developments are not directly incorporated into the analysis.
+- External macroeconomic events such as inflation, interest rate changes, and geopolitical developments are not directly assessed in this analysis.

-- Some financial metrics, particularly ROE and EPS growth, can fluctuate significantly year-to-year and may be influenced by accounting adjustments, stock buybacks, or temporary market conditions.
+- Some financial metrics, particularly ROE and EPS growth, can fluctuate significantly year to year and may have been influenced by accounting adjustments, stock buybacks, or temporary market conditions rather than poor investment decisions.